Composite Fillings Dubuque, IA

 About our business, license, and website security

-- Abbadent Family & Cosmetic Dentistry was established in 1978
+- Abbadent Dental and Implants was established in 1978.

-- We serve patients from the following counties: Dubuque County, Jo Daviess County, Lafayette County, & Grant County
+- We serve patients from the following counties: Dubuque County, Jo Daviess County, Lafayette County, and Grant County

-- We serve patients from the following cities: Dubuque, East Dubuque, Potosi, Galena, Epworth, Farley, Bellevue, Cuba City, Key West, & Menominee
+- We serve patients from the following cities: Dubuque, East Dubuque, Potosi, Galena, Epworth, Farley, Bellevue, Cuba City, Key West, and Menominee

 - Healthgrades.
 View Background Information and Reviews